 Nobody Loves You (When You're Down And Out)

 Released in 1986, Menlove Ave was a posthumous collection of outtakes from the early 1970s recorded by John Lennon.

 It was the second posthumous long player of his unfinished recordings, following Milk And Honey two years earlier.
 The release of Menlove Ave was supervised by Yoko Ono, although she played no part in its recording.
-The couple had split during the creation of Mind Games in 1973, and these songs were make in the midst of Lennon’s infamous Lost Weekend.
+The couple had split during the creation of Mind Games in 1973, and these songs were made in the midst of Lennon's infamous Lost Weekend.

 The music was divided in two halves.
 The first featured unused recordings from the Phil Spector-produced sessions for Rock 'N' Roll, taped in Los Angeles in 1973, as well as one song, Rock And Roll People, produced by Lennon during the Mind Games earlier that year.